d-plaindoux/apacen/README.md

 The current Prolog kernel is an ad-hoc implementation in Kotlin.
 It does not use research results like the Warren abstract machine.

+## Objectives

+### Expressivity

-The first target is the expressivity manipulating data structures with operators and constructors quite easily.
+The first objective is to express the manipulation of data structures using operators and constructors.

+### Additional Solver

+Second objective is the design of SAT and SMT solving in Prolog

 References:
 - [A pearl on SAT and SMT solving in Prolog](https://www.sciencedirect.com/science/article/pii/S030439751200165X)